Have you tried to search for statistics on cancer in Singapore?

 Here’s the graph to show the age-standardised cancer rates for both men and women:

 Years ago, the gap was huge.
 But now, cancer rates for females are catching up fast.
-Males still have a slightly higher chance to develop cancer.
+Males still seem to have a slightly higher chance to develop cancer.

-However, if we were to look at the number of cancers diagnosed for men and women (or the crude incidence rates:
+However, if we were to look at the number of cancers diagnosed for men and women over the years:

-The cancer diagnoses for females have already surpassed males from 1998-2002 onwards.
-But this could also be due to females forming a slight majority in the population (51% vs 49% in 2017).
+And the cancer diagnoses for females have already surpassed males from 1998-2002 onwards.
+But this could be partly due to females forming a slight majority in the population.

 So it depends on which data you’re looking at.